szandara/rusted_pipe_examples/your_first_pipeline/README.md

 ## Your first pipeline

-Let's create a simple producer that generates some data at a given fps. `FpsLimiter` can be found in the `rusted_pipe_examples` repo.
+Let's create a simple producer that generates some data at a given fps. `FpsLimiter` can be found in the repo.
 Since this is a SourceProcessor, `handle` is called by the scheduler as soon as they are ready. ie. they are not processing anything.
 In real life this data would come from a sensor at a given sensor frame rate.
 Here we simulate different producing speed.
 The producer generates a string.

 ```
 pub struct Producer {